What’s on at Ware Poets?

 There will be a reduced open mic slot this evening, but if you have a poem you’d like to read, do bring it and we will accommodate you if we can.

-Tickets on the door: £5; £3 for students under 24; Free to ages 18 and under.
+Entry prices: £5; £3 for students under 24; Free to ages 18 and under.